-Advice in case of vomiting and/or diarrhea
+3.4 Advice in case of vomiting and/or diarrhea

-If vomiting or diarrhea occurs within 4 hours after tablet-taking, tablet absorption may be incomplete.
+If vomiting or diarrhea occurs within 4 hours after tablet taking, tablet absorption may be incomplete.
 Use of tablets from a back-up pack is required, as outlined below.
-Refer to recommendations for Management of missed tablets (see section 4.2.
-Dosage and Method of Administration, Management of missed tablets).
+Refer to recommendations for MANAGEMENT OF MISSED TABLETS (see section 3.3).

-The user must take the needed active tablet(s) from a back-up pack.
+For Monophasic COCs: The user must take the needed active tablet(s) from a back-up pack.

-How to delay a period
+3.5 How to delay a period

-To delay a menstrual period, the user should skip the tablet-free interval and immediately begin a new pack of Levonorgestrel/Ethinyl estradiol (Nordette).
-The delay may be continued for as long as desired up until all the tablets in the new pack are taken.
+For Monophasic COCs: To delay a menstrual period, the user should skip the "tablet-free" interval and immediately begin a new pack of "MINULET".
+The delay may be continued for as long as desired up until all tablets in the new pack are taken.
 During the delay, the user may experience breakthrough bleeding or spotting.
-Regular intake of Levonorgestrel/Ethinyl estradiol (Nordette) should be resumed after the usual 7-day tablet-free interval.
+Regular intake of "MINULET" should be resumed after the usual "7-" day "tablet-free" interval.

-4.3 Contraindications
+4. Contraindications

-COCs must not be used in women with any of the following conditions:
+MINULET must not be used in women with any of the following conditions:

-- Deep vein thrombosis (current or history)
+- 1. Deep vein thrombosis (current or history).

-- Thromboembolism (current or history)
+- 2. Thromboembolism (current or history).

-- Cerebrovascular or coronary artery disease
+- 3. Cerebrovascular or coronary-artery disease.

-- Thrombogenic valvulopathies
+- 4. Thrombogenic valvulopathies.

-- Thrombogenic rhythm disorders
+- 5. Thrombogenic rhythm disorders.

-- Hereditary or acquired thrombophilias - Headache with focal neurological symptoms, such as aura - Diabetes with vascular involvement - Uncontrolled hypertension - Known or suspected carcinoma of the breast, or other known or suspected estrogen-dependent neoplasia - Hepatic adenomas or carcinomas or active liver disease, as long as liver function has not returned to normal - Undiagnosed vaginal bleeding - Pancreatitis associated with severe hypertriglyceridemia (current or history) - Known or suspected pregnancy - Hypersensitivity to the active ingredients Levonorgestrel and Ethinyl estradiol or any of the inactive ingredients such as lactose, corn starch, povidone, magnesium stearate, talc, sucrose, macrogol, calcium carbonate, white wax, wax carnauba.
+- 6. Hereditary or acquired thrombophilias.

+- 7. Headache with focal neurological symptoms, such as aura.

+- 8. Diabetes with vascular involvement.

+- 9. Uncontrolled hypertension.

+- 10. Known or suspected carcinoma of the breast, or other known or suspected estrogen dependent neoplasia.

+- 11. Hepatic adenomas or carcinomas, or active liver disease, as long as liver function has not returned to normal.

+- 12. Undiagnosed vaginal bleeding.

+- 13. Pancreatitis associated with severe hypertriglyceridemia (current or history)

+- 14. Known or suspected pregnancy.

+- 15. Hypersensitivity to any of the components of MINULET.